 I like to use a medium-large pot for a 4-serving batch of this soup.
 We eat our first serving for supper.
 Even better, we have some left over for lunch the next day.

-You’ll need 3 cans of white kidney beans (or whatever kind of bean you prefer).
+You’ll need 3 cans of white kidney beans, also called cannellini beans (or whatever kind of bean you prefer).

 Another thing you’ll need is 1/2 cup of chopped onions.

 Sometimes I add chopped carrots and celery, but this time I didn’t.

 If you like diced tomatoes, add a can of them.
 The soup will taste different, but it will be just as delicious!
 I’ve made it that way several times when I want a change.

 Ham adds flavor, substance, and nutrition to your bean soup.
 You can certainly add more if you want to.